Public budgeting: Public Goods

-Public goods are also referred to as goods that cannot be provided by the market efficiently or will not be provided at all.
-This idea was originally presented by Paul Samuelson.
+Public goods are also referred to as goods that cannot be provided by the market efficiently or will not be provided by the market at all.
+This idea was originally presented by economist Paul Samuelson in his seminal paper, "The Pure Theory of Public Expenditure," published in 1954.

 Externalities

 It is an effect that affects people beyond those who are targets of a particular service.
+Externalities can be either positive or negative, depending on whether the effect is beneficial or harmful.
 Managing different externalities is also a domain where governments interfere.